-In keeping with my current interest in minimizing the use of food dyes in pastry decorations, I’ve gone au naturel in this icing recipe.
+In keeping with my current interest in minimizing the use of food dyes in pastry decorations, I’ve gone totally dye-free in this icing recipe.
 The golden black-eyed-Susan icing takes its color from orange juice concentrate instead of water; the pink cone flower icing is tinted with cranberry juice concentrate.
 You can certainly add a drop or two of synthetic food dyes for a brighter shade, but I prefer to go completely au naturel and use either fruit juices or purchased botanical colors .
 For more info/resources/options for how and why you might want to decorate the”au naturel” way, you’ll find a whole big chapter with beautiful photos in my book, or for another post on my site, go here.

 BTW, the icing for dark centers or eyes of the cookies is readied by stirring in a little cocoa powder into the mixture.
 Also, I have a particular way that works best for prefer rolling out dough for sugar cookies like these; check out my short, fun how-to video here.

 It’s best to use any not-too-sweet, not-too puffy sugar cookie dough you like for these; try my recipe here.
 If you don’t have a daisy cutter, it’s fine to use a simpler petal or flower cutter, which is not only easier to find but also easier to work with.
 Notice that the cookie pic below left shows both shapes.